Thor (comic book): Publication history

-To coincide with the Thor film, Marvel launched a number of new series starring the character in mid-2010.
-These included Thor: The Mighty Avenger by Roger Langridge and Chris Samnee, Thor: First Thunder by Bryan J. L. Glass and Tan Eng Huat, Thor: For Asgard by Robert Rodi and Simone Bianchi, and Iron Man/Thor by the writing duo of Dan Abnett and Andy Lanning.

 In April 2011, Thor once again reverted to its original title of Journey into Mystery with issue #622, reuniting writer Gillen and artist Braithwaite in a series of stories starring Thor's adopted brother, Loki.
-An ongoing series, titled The Mighty Thor, launched the same month with writer Fraction and artist Coipel.
-The series ended with issue #22 in October 2012.

-In October 2012, Thor became a regular character in Uncanny Avengers, beginning with issue #1.
-The following month, an ongoing series titled Thor: God of Thunder by writer Jason Aaron and artist Esad Ribić debuted as part of the Marvel NOW! relaunch.
-This story arc was voted as the eighth best Thor story by Comicbook.com.

 In October 2014, a fourth volume of Thor by Jason Aaron and artist Russell Dauterman debuted that featured a female character (later revealed to be Jane Foster) in the role of Thor after the classic hero is no longer able to wield Mjolnir.
 Aaron stated that "this is not She-Thor.
 This is not Lady Thor.
 This is not Thorita.
 This is Thor.
 This is the Thor of the Marvel Universe.
 But it's unlike any Thor we've ever seen before."
 The following October, Aaron and Dauterman signed an exclusive agreement with Marvel to continue their work together in a second volume of The Mighty Thor, also starring Foster.

-In July 2016, Marvel announced a new ongoing series titled The Unworthy Thor by Aaron and Coipel.
-The series follows the original Thor, who now refers to himself as Odinson, as he tries to find his purpose after relinquishing his name and title to Foster.
-Aaron stated that the series finds Odinson in a dark place explaining, "He failed for a reason we still don't quite understand.
-He dropped the hammer and hasn't been able to pick it up since.
-So then we go to a pretty dark place.
-A darker, more desperate, more driven version."

 In January 2020, Thor volume #6 debuted, written by Donny Cates.
 This story follows Thor, as he becomes the new king of Asgard and tries to fulfill his duties as a king while fighting his destiny in an attempt to save the multiverse from an unknown threat.
+After Cates had to depart Thor due to suffering a car accident in early 2023, Torunn Grønbekk was brought on to write the remaining issues of the series.